Celebrations Made Extraordinary

 Nestled in Detroit’s historic Brush Park, the Bonstelle Playhouse stands as a century-old landmark of culture and creativity.
-Originally built in 1903 by architect Albert Kahn as Temple Beth El, this domed synagogue transformed in the 1920s into one of Detroit’s most celebrated performance venues, continuing today as a beacon of artistry and community in Midtown.
+Originally built in 1902 by architect Albert Kahn as Temple Beth El, the synagogue transformed in the 1920s into one of Detroit’s most celebrated performance venues.
+Today, its historic heart still resonates with every celebration and special event, creating unforgettable experiences for audiences and guests alike.

 Event Venue